Please click image for more info

 This is not likely going to be the best choice for anyone who is just starting out.
 For one thing, the cost is enough to keep anyone but serious musicians from buying this keyboard.
 But, if you are looking for the best, in a price range that isn’t going to completely break the bank, this is definitely an option you need to consider.
 Whether you are using it in the studio for recording, or you are taking it on the road, the P-255 is going to deliver every time.

-What’s Included with the Yamaha P255?
+What’s Included in the Box of Yamaha P255?

 The P-255 can be purchased in a bundle package that comes with everything you need to start playing right out of the box.
 Also in the box you will find an X keyboard stand, a cushioned bench, a dust cover, headphones, a 3.5mm cable, and a polishing cloth.